 The marital settlement agreement is the most global document prepared by a family law attorney on behalf of a divorcing client.
 Typically, it addresses all economic issues, including:

 - Alimony pendente lite

 - Identification of non-marital assets.

 In addition, there may be questions about child support and custody issues with children involved.
-Those questions may include the custody schedule, holiday schedule, vacation schedule, grandparents' rights, and so on.
-Finally, the marriage settlement agreement also addresses post-divorce issues.
+Those questions may include the custody schedule, holiday schedule, vacation schedule, grandparents' rights, etc. Finally, the marriage settlement agreement also addresses post-divorce issues.
 Those issues may include dividing retirement assets, maintaining life insurance, and providing security for long-term payments of equitable distribution or alimony.

-The primary basis to challenge the validity of a marriage settlement agreement is failure to provide full and fair disclosure.
+The primary basis to challenge the validity of a marriage settlement agreement is the failure to provide full and fair disclosure.
 While many clients and family lawyers refer to an informal disclosure, the best practice is to summarize the disclosure.
 Then, recap the asset values contemplated when arriving at the appropriate equitable distribution of the marital estate.
 Often the property division balances against other provisions for counsel fees, alimony, and child support.
-In addition, you should be prepared to review several drafts of the marital settlement agreement.
-Finally, you need to assist your family law attorney in identifying the children's special financial issues or special needs.
+In addition, you should prepare to review several drafts of the marital settlement agreement.
+Finally, you need to assist your family law attorney to identify the children's special financial issues or special needs.

 Any individual contemplating a commitment to live with another and purchase assets jointly would be wise to consult a family lawyer about a cohabitation agreement.
 This advice applies to same-sex couples and other couples who may choose not to marry.